LiLab-CIBR/sexual-satiety/README.md

 # Introduction

 These code are used to analysis data and generate figure(or intermediate data) for "Hyperexcitable limbic neurons represent sexual satiety and reduce mating motivation"(manuscript number: abl4038).
-(Main task of code includes analyzing behavior data from )

 # Installation